coffemate/SuperFreezZ/README.md

 * apps that you do not trust (and do not want to run in background) and
 * apps that you use very few.

 If you freeze apps that you use daily, the battery of your device will drain faster and these apps will take longer to load.
+You should take the name seriously: SuperFreezZ will super freeze your apps, and it is not that easy to defrost them.

 Features
 --------